Walking With You Through the End of Life Journey

 When you don’t know how the end will happen, or what your pet’s needs will be, we’re here to walk with you.
 And when that time comes, we will be there to help you and your best friend with a compassionate and peaceful transition.

 Our veterinarians are available to serve you and your pet 24 hours a day, 7 days a week.
 Appointments at night from 8pm-7am may be limited, as well as holidays.
 It is our mission and goal to serve you and your beloved friend with timely care of our services, with same day appointments available to you if needed.

 In-Home Pet Euthanasia

-Our appointment fee starts at $329, additional charges for mileage, nights, weekends and holidays may apply.
+Our appointment fee starts at $359 with additions for drive-time, nights, weekends, and holidays.

 A TeleAdvice Appointment with our highly-skilled veterinarians facilitate in-depth conversations using video conferencing to help you better understand the quality of your pet’s life.
 We’ll also explain options for comfort and end-of-life care.

 Our TeleAdvice Appointments are 30 minutes with a fee of $129.

 Please complete the detailed intake form below to schedule a TeleAdvice Appointment.
 Your request will be reviewed by a veterinarian who will follow up with email instructions, scheduling options, and a web link to join the video conference within 1-2 days.